A Stable FDTD Method with Embedded Reduced-Order Models: Stability Analysis and CFL Limit Extension

 \subsection{Extension of the CFL Limit}

-As discussed in the previous section, the overall stability limit is dictated by the most restrictive CFL limit of the embedded models.
-This constrain can be relaxed by extending the CFL limit of the reduced models prior to their connection to the main grid.
+When $\dt$ exceeds the CFL limit of the finest grid, the corresponding reduced model will not be passive anymore, and will destabilize the whole scheme.
+This constraint can be relaxed by extending the CFL limit of the reduced models prior to their connection to the main grid.
 The extension can be achieved with a simple perturbation of the model coefficients.
 For a time step beyond the CFL limit of a given reduced model, conditions~\eqref{eq:cond2rom} and~\eqref{eq:cond3rom} will still hold, since they are independent from $\dt$.
 Condition~\eqref{eq:cond1rom} will be violated, but can be restored with a perturbation of $\tilde{\vect{K}}$.
-We use the method proposed in~\cite{jnl-2014-tmtt-fdtd}.
-Using the Schur's compliment~\cite{Gol96}, one can show that~\eqref{eq:cond1rom} is equivalent to
+Using the Schur's compliment~\cite{Gol96}, one can show that~\eqref{eq:cond1rom} is equivalent to~\cite{jnl-2014-tmtt-fdtd}

 where $s_k$ are the singular values of $\tilde{\vect{R}}_{11}^{-\half}\tilde{\vect{K}}\tilde{\vect{R}}_{22}^{-\half}$.
 Above the CFL limit of the reduced model, some singular values will exceed the threshold in~\eqref{eq:CFLgeneralized}.
 By perturbing $\tilde{\vect{K}}$ with the method in~\cite{jnl-2014-tmtt-fdtd}, condition~\eqref{eq:CFLgeneralized} can be enforced.
-This enforcement enables the use of a larger time step in the \textit{whole} domain, including the entire coarse grid, and results in a significant saving of CPU time.
 Numerical tests in Sec.~\ref{sec:numerical_examples} will show that an extension of the CFL limit by 2X or 3X can be typically achieved with minimal impact on accuracy.
-A remarkable aspect is that we can enhance the stability limit of the entire scheme by acting only on the reduced model.
-This is a main novelty compared to~\cite{jnl-2014-tmtt-fdtd}, where MOR and singular value perturbation had to be applied to the equations of the whole system.
+This enforcement procedure enables the use of a larger time step in the \textit{whole} domain, including the entire coarse grid, and results in a significant saving of CPU time.
+An interesting aspect is that the CFL limit is enhanced by acting only on the reduced models of the refined grids.
+This is a novel result compared to~\cite{jnl-2014-tmtt-fdtd}, where MOR and singular value perturbation had to be applied to the equations of the whole system.
 This feature makes the proposed method more efficient and scalable.
+Finally, it is remarkable that the proposed scheme achieves stability above the CFL limit of the fine grid without resorting to implicit schemes.
+Only explicit operations are required at runtime, leading to higher efficiency over implicit alternatives, as numerical results will show.